kent-map/chirpy/_posts/2024-03-01-20c-canterbury-heritage.md

 **Roman Museum**
 Each step down into The Canterbury Roman Museum from the entrance in Butchery lane to a subterranean world beneath the Longmarket represents 100 years of archaeological excavations.
 Although Victorian engineers building sewers had encountered the impassable foundations of the Roman ampi-theatre beneath St Margaret’s Street, It was not until World War 11 and the bombing of the area that large scale excavations in the city centre became possible.
 Excavations in 1946-47 under the direction of Sheppard Frere and Audrey Williams exposed the Roman city that Canterbury people had always known lay unseen beneath the surface.
 The Roman theatre, forum, temple precincts and hypocaust heated houses were revealed.
 Further excavations by Dr F Jenkins and the discovery of a Roman silver hoard during road works, provided more material for the Roman Pavement Museum, first opened in 1961 and refurbished for greater visitor provision in 1994.
 Canterbury’s Roman Museum sets out the map of ancient Durovernum.
 The Mosaic pavement (c 300 AD) to a Roman house courtyard is still the central feature.

-**Canterbury Tales**
+**Geoffrey Chaucer**
-For a family seeking an experience trip, the Canterbury Tales Centre, established as a visitor attraction in the 1980s in St Margaret’s Church on the lines of the Jorvik Viking Centre at York, offered the sounds, sights and smells of Chaucer’s nine-and-twenty pilgrims.
-The Miller’s Tale of a fart “as greet as it had been a thunder-dent” was among the experiences to be savoured.
-After 35 years the time came to close the attraction, though the stories live on in Chaucer’s immortal tales.
+For a family seeking an experience trip, the Canterbury Tales Centre, established as a visitor attraction in the 1980s in St Margaret’s Church on the lines of the Jorvik Viking Centre at York, offers the sounds, sights and smells of Chaucer’s nine-and-twenty pilgrims.
+The Miller’s Tale of a fart “as greet as it had been a thunder-dent” is among the experiences to be savoured.

-{% include embed/image.html src="wc:Canterbury_Tales_Museum_-_geograph.org.uk_-_1988188.jpg" aspect="0.75" caption="Canterbury Tales" %}

-**Geoffrey Chaucer Statue**
+<br><br>
-Promoted by the Canterbury Commemoration Society, a larger than life statue of Geoffrey Chaucer (c.
-1342-1400) was unveiled in October 2016 on the corner of the High Street and Best lane.
+A larger than life statue of Geoffrey Chaucer (c.
+1342-1400) commissioned by the Canterbury Commemoration Society, was unveiled in October 2016 on the corner of the High Street and Best lane.
 Chaucer faces the Eastbridge Hospital where many pilgrims were given lodging and holds the writing on vellum of the opening lines of the Canterbury Tales.
 The figures depicting the story tellers round the plinth were modelled on local characters, with Canterbury-born actor Orlando Bloom (born 1977) as the Young Squire.

 {% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/115f208d-182b-44f6-bf4d-8f481eea236d.jpg" aspect="1.0" caption="Geoffrey Chaucer Statue, Canterbury - sculpted by Sam Holland and Lynn O'Dowd, 2018" attribution="Martin Crowther" %}